hasanhd555/GPT-EdTech/README.md

 ## Setup instructions
 To set up:
 1. Run `npm i` in both the frontend and the backend folders.
-2. Then run `npm start` in both folders to start the webpage.
+2. Then run `npm start` in both folders to start the web application.

 ## Directory structure
 ### Frontend